lissom/mlightning/README.md

 #### mLightning
 	scons

-To compile mlightning (with tcmalloc):
+To compile mlightning with tcmalloc:

 	scons --allocator=tcmalloc